The Feast of the Most Holy Trinity

 vs.20 and teach them to observe all the commands I gave you.
 And know that I am with you always; yes, to the end of time.”

-We have three commentators available from whom you may wish to choose .
-Click on the name of the commentator required.
+We have four commentators available from whom you may wish to choose .
+Scroll down the page with the name of the commentator required.

 Lectio Divina with the Sunday Gospels